-• \$10,800 Purchase of Dart Machines (2) and Free Use by Residents

-Historically, BBRD provided two dart machines for residents use at the Lounge via a contract where the vendor provided the machines and service at no cost and split the revenue 50/50 with BBRD (which has been accounted as Food & Beverage Department revenue).
+• \$10,800 Purchase of Dart Machines (2) and Free Use by Residents the vendor provided the machines and service at no cost and split the revenue 50/50 with BBRD (which has been accounted as Food & Beverage Department revenue).
 However, as the current vendor is planning to cease operations later this calendar year, residents have voiced their displeasure with the amount of service needs.
 Additionally, dart players have questioned the historic practice of "pay for play" for darts as opposed to the "free" use of the pool tables, bocce ball courts, etc.